SamTroy/SkyFF_Optimization/README.md

 # SkyFF_Optimization
 A tool to help make decisions for Sky Fantasy Football

-Generates player expected points and transfer plan.
-Use of other EV or xMin sources is also encouraged
+Generates player expected points and transfer plan

+Modifying player EV and xMins or using other sources is encouraged

 ## Setting up
 - Install python